concourse/registry-image-resource/README.md

 * With `version` given in `params`, the image will be pushed using the version number as a tag, optionally with a `variant` suffix (configured in `source`).
 * With `additional_tags` given in `params`, the image will be pushed as each tag listed in the file (whitespace separated).
+Only those tags are pushed, e.g. the default `latest` isn't included.

 #### `put` Steps `params`